Rapid cooling of the in-plane motion of two-dimensional ion crystals in a Penning trap to millikelvin temperatures

-Figure~(\ref{fig:Linearization}) compares the results of the linearized and the full-dynamics (nonlinear) simulations for an $N = 54$ ion crystal at a rotating wall frequency of $\omega_r/(2\pi) = 204 \text{ kHz}$ in the presence and absence of laser cooling.
-Furthermore, the mode branch temperatures in Fig.~(\ref{fig:Linearization}) are calculated directly from the amplitudes of the modes during evolution.
-Details of the mode initialization procedure and calculation of the mode branch temperatures are discussed in Ref.~\cite{Tang2021} and summarized in the SM.
+Fig.~\ref{fig:Linearization} compares the results of the linearized and the full-dynamics (nonlinear) simulations for an $N = 54$ ion crystal at a rotating wall frequency of $\omega_r/(2\pi) = 204 \text{ kHz}$ in the presence and absence of laser cooling.
+Furthermore, the mode branch temperatures in Fig.~\ref{fig:Linearization} are calculated directly from the amplitudes of the modes during evolution.
+These mode energy averages, neglecting nonlinear corrections from the Coulomb potential, provide an approximation of the system's energy at low temperatures.
+The mode initialization procedure and calculation of the mode branch temperatures are discussed in Ref.~\cite{Tang2021} and summarized in the SM.

-In Figs.~(\ref{fig:Linearization}a) and (\ref{fig:Linearization}b), the ion crystal was initialized with $\exb$ modes at 10 mK, cyclotron modes at 1 mK, and drumhead modes at 0 mK.
-In Figs.~(\ref{fig:Linearization}a) and (\ref{fig:Linearization}b), we investigate the free evolution of the crystal in the absence of the cooling lasers.
-In Fig.~(\ref{fig:Linearization}a), mode branch temperatures are unchanged over $10$ ms of free evolution, since the linearization of the dynamics removes the mode coupling and energy cannot be exchanged between the different branches.
-In Fig.~(\ref{fig:Linearization}b), the equilibration of the $\exb$ and drumhead modes occurs rapidly, in roughly 1 ms, demonstrating the strong mode coupling arising from the full nonlinear evolution.
+In Figs.~\ref{fig:Linearization}(a) and \ref{fig:Linearization}(b), we investigate the free evolution of the crystal in the absence of the cooling lasers.
+The ion crystal was initialized with $\exb$ modes at 10 mK, cyclotron modes at 1 mK, and drumhead modes at 0 mK.
+In Fig.~\ref{fig:Linearization}(a), mode branch temperatures are unchanged over $10$ ms of free evolution, since the linearization of the dynamics removes the mode coupling and energy cannot be exchanged between the different branches.
+In Fig.~\ref{fig:Linearization}(b), the equilibration of the $\exb$ and drumhead modes occurs rapidly, in roughly 1 ms, demonstrating the strong mode coupling arising from the full nonlinear evolution.
+We note that the ExB temperatures plotted in \ref{fig:Linearization}(b) and \ref{fig:Linearization}(d) exceed 10 mK due to nonlinear corrections neglected in the mode energy calculation, particularly significant for low-frequency ExB modes at energies around 10 mK.